 Knowing the possible risks and rates of success for medical procedures is vital to making an informed decision on whether to receive treatment.
-Most people rely on their physicians to provide them with the information necessary to decide whether a surgery, medication or other type of therapy is the right option for them.
+Most people rely on their physicians to provide them with the information necessary to decide whether a surgery, medication, or other type of therapy is the right option for them.

 Many types of medical treatments have risks.
 Medications have possible side effects, surgeries can have risk of injury, and some therapies can even have a risk of death.
-Therefore, informed consent is important to ensure a patient knows the possible outcomes of a treatment.
+Therefore, informed consent is important to confirm a patient knows the possible outcomes of a treatment.
 The patient needs to understand what risks are involved to receive the possible benefit.
-If you have cancer, there may be a few different treatment options.
+For example, if you have cancer, there may be a few different treatment options.
 You need to know which have a higher success rate, but you also need to know the risks of each treatment.
 If not getting any treatment will result in the likelihood of death, you may be willing to accept higher risks associated with a treatment.
 However, you need to know and understand these risks to have informed consent.

 When is Lack of Informed Consent Medical Malpractice?

 Lack of informed consent is a complicated type of medical malpractice.
 First, like all medical malpractice claims, the lack of informed consent must result in harm or injury to the patient.
 This must be a direct result of not receiving all the information necessary to make an informed decision on whether to have the treatment recommended by the physician.

 Second, if a person is injured from a treatment due to a risk that was not disclosed, was the risk material enough to have changed his decision to have the procedure?
 If the risk was extremely low and the benefit of the procedure was large, would a reasonable person still have had the treatment, even knowing the risk?
 These are areas that must be explored in lack of consent malpractice cases.
 It must be clear that if the patient had known all the risks or possible side effects of a treatment, he would not have consented and due to these risks he was harmed or injured.